dpays/dpay-python-lib/docs/amount.rst

 .. code-block:: python

-   from piston.amount import Amount a = Amount("1 SBD")
+   from dpaypy.amount import Amount a = Amount("1 BBD")
-   b = Amount("20 SBD")
+   b = Amount("20 BBD")
    a + b
    a * 2
    a += b
    a /= 2.0

-.. autoclass:: piston.amount.Amount
+.. autoclass:: dpaypy.amount.Amount
    :members: